ECP-CANDLE/Benchmarks/README.md

 For the 0.0 Release, we only include those benchmarks which have been extensively tested with the Supervisor workflows.
 The initial release will therefore only include Pilot1/NT3, Pilot2/P2B1 and Pilot3/P3B1.
 As more benchmarks are tested with the latest Supervisor, these will be added into the release branch.

-One major difference between the Release 0.0 codes and the pre-relaese codes is the development of a uniform code structure and command-line interface.
+One major difference between the Release 0.0 codes and the pre-release codes is the development of a uniform code structure and command-line interface.
 This is both to improve compatibility with the Supervisor interface (allowing experiments to sweep over hyperparameters in a consistent way) as well as to improve the readability of the codes for users.

 Each benchmark includes a default_model.txt which includes the basic information required to describe a model, as well as defining keywords for the Supervisor framework to sweep over.